dsergio/data-modeling/README.md

 This project uses ETL to generate datasets from open-source weather and avalanche observation data sources from the Colorado Avalanche Information Center (CAIC)

 One goal is to produce a data model that attempts to demonstrate relationships between avalanche characteristics, occurrences, and/or frequency and weather metrics, such as temperature and wind speed.
 I'm using some weather metrics out-of-the-box such as temperature and relative humidity, and I'm developing derived metrics, such as "days since storm event".
-It worth noting that snow science is tricky and nuanced, and it's not feasible (or prudent) to attempt to predict avalanches accurately.
+It's worth noting that snow science is tricky and nuanced.
 However, the amount of data makes such a project a lot of fun and really interesting from a data science perspective.

 These datasets can also enable data characterization analyses and cluster analysis.
 For example, it's interesting to demonstrate how avalanche occurrences tend to cluster on specific aspects (N/S/E/W), and weather conditions.